-Wells Fargo CEO apologizes for comments about diversity
+Wells Fargo CEO Apologizes for Comments About Diversity

 Scharf on Wednesday said in a prepared statement that his comments reflected “my own unconscious bias.”

+Like much of the political and corporate world, the banking industry has had to face a reckoning in the wake of the death of George Floyd for its role in the racial and economic inequality that Black and other minorities face.
+Banks have announced changes to how they lend, and created new programs to spur economic development in communities of color.

+On Wednesday, Citigroup announced that it would direct $1 billion of the firm’s capital toward closing the “racial wealth gap” in the United States.
+It would include $550 million in homeownership programs for communities of color, and hundreds of millions toward Black-owned businesses and suppliers.

 American banking is dominated by leadership that is largely white and male.
 None of the six big Wall Street banks have ever had a Black or female CEO.
-Citigroup a few weeks ago announced it would promote a woman to CEO next year, the first on Wall Street to do so.
+Citigroup two weeks ago announced it would promote a woman to CEO next year, the first on Wall Street to do so.
+Banks large and small are still regularly cited for discriminatory practices, including allegations of “redlining” Black homebuyers.
+Redlining is a practice in which banks deny or avoid providing credit services to consumers because of racial demographics or the neighborhood where they live.

+About 13% of named executives at financial services companies are a racial or ethnic minority, according to Institutional Shareholder Services.

 The last prominent African American to serve as CEO at a large financial services company was Kenneth Chenault, the former CEO of American Express.
 He retired in 2018.
 In an interview with The Associated Press at the time, Chenault called the lack of a pipeline to recruit and retain diverse talent “embarrassing” to the financial services industry.